dustinpfister/blog_posts/_posts/js-line-break.md

 layout: post
 categories: js
 id: 628
-updated: 2021-11-09 09:26:22
+updated: 2021-11-09 09:36:42
-version: 1.12
+version: 1.13
 ---

 When working with string values it might be necessary to add some [js line breaks](https://stackoverflow.com/questions/4768118/how-to-break-line-in-javascript) to the string at the end of a string, or at any point where needed in the string for that matter.
-In some cases these kinds of characters are added to the end of a string automatically when using something like the console log method in nodejs.
+In some cases these kinds of characters are added to the end of a string automatically when using something like the console log method in nodejs for example.
 When using console log a line break character is added to the end of the standard output each time it is called.
-If you do not want that to happen there is using the write method of the process stdout property.
+If you do not want that to happen then there is using the write method of the [stdout property of the process object](/2021/03/18/nodejs-process-stdout/).

 If you are not familiar with [escape notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) and strings in javaScript now might be the time to take a look at them for this reason as well as many others. escape notation is a way to add any character into a string including characters that might be interpreted as a return, or a way to end a string in javaScript source code.